colson0x1/instachat/README.md

 ## Additional Features

 ### Notification Sound

 - **Custom Sound**: A distinctive notification sound alerts users to new messages, enhancing the overall user experience.
 - **Audio Playback**: Utilizes the Web Audio API to play notification sounds seamlessly when new messages are received.

 ### UI Features

 - Latest messages have a shake animation.
 - Automatically scrolls to the latest messages when clicked on one of the members if contains longer conversations.
 - Has solid client + server side validations
 - Good design pattern is used to architect apps for writing less code, splitting into modules like controllers, middleware, routes, pages, components, hooks, and more.
+- Adds random emojis on the members list on the chat sidebar.
+- Adds a random male or female pic depending on the gender provided during signup.
+- When searching for members, it directly takes you and opens the chat of the most matching member in the chat list.
+- Users are redirected to the login page if tries to access protected routes like root which contains chat dashboard.
+- Shows online, offline status.

 ## Architecture and Design Patterns